equalities and accesibility Plans

 Accessibility Plan

 The accessibility plan has been developed for the school’s site to ensure full access by all students, including any with disabilities, including wheel-chair users.
-There are no wheelchair users or students with mobility problems in the current intakes.
-All students are able to access all areas of the school.
+There are several students with mobility problems in the current intakes, none of whom use a wheelchair All students are able to access all areas of the school.
 The school has medical, SEND, and disabilities registers.
+We have now purchased two evacuation chairs.

 Admission of students with disabilities